swcwsncyt/mastermind/README.md

 2. Styling UI to imitate a terminal

-> After listing out the requirement and extensions I wanted to attempted.
+> After listing out the requirement and extensions I wanted to attempt.
 I decided to create a structure map to brainstorm what components I might need and create the base frame of the app.

 ![](./readmeAsset/structureMap.png)